aphor/openstack-formula/README.md

 # openstack-formula

-This Salt state formula installs and configures OpenStack, a free and open-source cloud computing software platform.
+This Salt state formula installs and configures [OpenStack](http://openstack.org/), a free and open-source cloud computing software platform.

 ## Required Formulas

 * [epel-formula](https://github.com/saltstack-formulas/epel-formula)

-  Several parts of this formula rely on packages found the [Extra Packages for Enterprise Linux](https://fedoraproject.org/wiki/EPEL) (EPEL) repository.
-When deploying OpenStack on computers running Red Hat Enterprise Linux or a related distribution, make sure to also enable the EPEL repository.
+  When deploying OpenStack on computers running Red Hat Enterprise Linux or a related distribution, the
+  [Extra Packages for Enterprise Linux](https://fedoraproject.org/wiki/EPEL) (EPEL) repository must be enabled.

 * [mysql-formula](https://github.com/saltstack-formulas/mysql-formula)
   or
   [postgres-formula](https://github.com/saltstack-formulas/postgres-formula)

   OpenStack uses a SQL database to store configuration data or other information about its services.
-Typically, one installs this database on the controller node.
+Typically, the controller node hosts this database.
 OpenStack supports both MySQL and PostgreSQL.

 * [rabbitmq-formula](https://github.com/saltstack-formulas/rabbitmq-formula)